-To be eligible for study abroad, students must meet deadlines found on the Academic Calendar or with the Harrington Center.
-Students must initially apply to study abroad/away with the Harrington Center and then, upon approval, can apply to their program of choice.
+To be eligible for study abroad, students must meet deadlines found on the Academic Calendar or with the Harrington Center for Experiential Learning.
+Students must initially apply to study abroad/away with the Harrington Center for Experiential Learning and then, upon approval, can apply to their program of choice.

-Washington Internship Institute (WII) Affiliation, Washingtion, D.C
+Washington Internship Institute (WII) Affiliation, Washington, D.C